skhemissa/Secure-OpenLDAP-Debian/README.md

 ```
 $ sudo apt install slapd ldap-utils rsyslog --no-install-recommends -y
 ```
-OpenLDAP package configuration screen is automaticaly started: set then confirm the password for admin OpenLDAP is configured with the defaut system configuration: it must be reconfigured:
+OpenLDAP package configuration screen is automaticaly started: set then confirm the password for admin.

+OpenLDAP is configured with the defaut system configuration: it must be reconfigured:
 ```
 $ sudo dpkg-reconfigure slapd